tjmarkham/python-stepper/README.md

 Python Stepper Driver for Raspberry Pi + Easy Driver (or similar stepper motor driver).

-Supplies a "Stepper" class with a "step" method.
+Supplies a "Stepper" class with a "step" method that can be used to control a stepper motor's number of steps, speed, direction, and enable status.

 ## Instantiation